JMyklebust/PrinterConnector/README.md

 _Nor is this tested on other types of VDI plattforms_
 _It does however work fine direcly on regular clients (laptops, desktops)._

+Application is built with .Net 8 and meant to run on Windows OS only.

 ## Building
 This program has 2 main build versions/publish profiles. `AOTPublish` and `AOTPublish-hidden`.
 AOT means the program is fully compiled ahead of time, and it should run on any newer Windows 10 64bit version without extra dependencies.